 - 33. As detailed in this submission, Conservation and overlay controls to preserve and protect the rural landscape, the 'existing forest mosaic', and the unique flora and fauna.
 His 62ha rural property is the type of rural land that many of Council's policies seek to conserve and protect. - 34.
-I therefore respectfully ask that seemed is concerns raised in this submission be taken into account in the Development Plan.
+I therefore respectfully ask that the submission be taken into account in the Development Plan.